arkadi81/react-tutorial/learning_log.md

   - zen coding: quickly building out ui like so: return table.table>thead>tr>th \*4 -> then tab to generate the markup
+  - wrap code with a tag of choice: select the code snippet, ctrl+shift+p -> wrap ->tag of choice

 - js